 Union corruption long has contributed to cost overruns on urban real estate projects, especially in New York City where developers tend to think big.
 But area labor leaders now are getting some well-deserved comeuppance.
-On Monday, March 5, Related Companies, the general contractor of the Hudson Yards mega-development on Manhattan’s West Side, sued the Building and Construction Trades Council of Greater New York and its president, Gary LaBarbera, in State Supreme Court for actions that have inflated costs by over $100 million.
-The defendants were “condoning, if not actively participating in, various corrupt practices.”
-Allegations include tortious interference, time sheet fraud and wage fraud, the latter offense including a scam that paid two union members a wage of over $40 an hour for fetching coffee.
+On Monday, March 5, Related Companies, the general contractor of the Hudson Yards mega-development on Manhattan’s West Side, sued the Building and Construction Trades Council of Greater New York and its president, Gary LaBarbera, in State Supreme Court for actions that allegedly inflated costs by over $100 million.
+The defendants, reads the suit, were “condoning, if not actively participating in, various corrupt practices.”
+Allegations include tortious interference, time sheet fraud and wage fraud, the latter offense highlighted by a scam in which two union members received a wage of over $40 an hour for fetching coffee.
 Nice work if you can get it.

 The Hudson Yards, a mixed-use complex under construction made possible through the acquisition of air rights above the West Side Rail Yard in midtown Manhattan, may well be the largest private-sector real estate development in U.S. history.
 The product of lengthy negotiations with New York State, New York City and the New York Metropolitan Transportation Authority, the 28-acre project, when completed in 2024, will consist of 16 high-rise buildings containing more than 12.7 million square feet of residential, office and retail space, plus a park, a school, a boulevard, and a subway extension.
-Proposals to redevelop the area originated decades ago, but about 15 years ago, the wheels went into motion.
-The City issued a master plan for the area, rezoned 60 blocks for redevelopment, and approved a proposal.
-Related Companies, and its partner, Oxford Properties Group (the real estate division of the Ontario Municipal Employees Retirement System), working through a Related subsidiary, Hudson Yards Construction LLC, would oversee all aspects of the project.
-The financing arrangements were complicated, but they eventually came together.
-The project broke ground in December 2012.
-When the dust settles a half-dozen years from now, the total cost will be around $20 billion and $25 billion.
+Proposals to redevelop the area had been in the works for several decades.
+About 15 years ago, the wheels went into motion.
+In time, the City issued a master plan for the area, rezoned 60 blocks for redevelopment, and approved a proposal submitted by Related Companies, and a partner, Oxford Properties Group (the real estate division of the Ontario Municipal Employees Retirement System).
+A Related Companies subsidiary, Hudson Yards Construction LLC, would oversee all aspects of the project.
+The financing was complicated, but it eventually came together.
+Initial groundbreaking took place in December 2012.
+When the final dust settles a half-dozen years from now, the total cost will be around $20 billion to $25 billion.

-Construction unions in New York City are fully aware of the business opportunities.
+Construction unions in New York City are fully aware of the business opportunities in all this.
 And they are pulling out the stops to get what they want.
-Most real estate development contractors in the city now operate on the open (or “merit”) shop principle, in which union and nonunion workers work side by side.
-With Hudson Yards employing 23,000 construction workers over the duration of the project, union leaders are pushing for a Project Labor Agreement (PLA) for all phases.
-As Union Corruption Update has explained elsewhere, a PLA is a pre-hire agreement in which a contractor agrees to set aside all jobs, or at least certain classifications of jobs, for union members.
-This is a monopoly over the labor supply.
+Most real estate development contractors in the city now operate on the open (or “merit”) shop principle, in which union and nonunion workers are allowed to work side by side.
+Organized labor doesn’t like that.
+And with Hudson Yards employing an anticipated 23,000 construction workers over the duration of the project, union leaders are pushing for a Project Labor Agreement (PLA) that would apply to all phases.
+As Union Corruption Update has explained elsewhere, a PLA is a prehire agreement in which a contractor or subcontractor agrees to set aside all jobs, or at least all jobs within a certain classification, for union members and agency fee payers.
+This amounts to a monopoly over the local labor supply.
 And it inevitably drives up project costs.

 Hudson Yards Construction, put simply, is learning the hard way that a Project Labor Agreement is a hidden tax payable to unions.
-And it has decided not to pay it any more.
-On Monday, the general contractor filed a civil suit in Manhattan State Supreme Court accusing BCTC of Greater New York of “misconduct” that already has added over $100 million to the project cost.
-As related to corruption, the lawsuit, rather than seek monetary damages, is arguing that the merit shop ought to apply in the future.
+And it has decided not to pay it anymore.
+On Monday, the general contractor filed a civil suit in Manhattan State Supreme Court accusing BCTC of Greater New York of “misconduct” that has added over $100 million to the project cost.
+As related to corruption, the lawsuit, rather than seek monetary damages, is arguing that the merit shop ought to apply at all points in the future.
 In the plaintiff’s own words, hiring should be done “irrespective of whether the bidder used union or nonunion workers.”
 As related to tortious interference, the plaintiffs are seeking defamatory damages – $75 million worth.
 By “encouraging” member unions not to send workers to the site, the suit alleges, the council violated the terms of the current Project Labor Agreement and caused economic harm.
-The plaintiff also seeks $200,000 from Council President Gary LaBarbera for his role in printing and distributing fliers that accuse Hudson Yards of being “union busters.”
-In addition, LaBarbera had declared at a November 14 “Count Me In” union rally that Hudson Yards wants to “use you up and throw you to the side.”
+The plaintiff also seeks $200,000 from Council President Gary LaBarbera personally for his role in printing and distributing fliers that accused Hudson Yards of being “union busters” and for his declaration at a November 14 “Count Me In” union rally that Hudson Yards wanted to “use you up and throw you to the side.”